This post may contain affiliate links. Please read our disclosure policy.

 • Get Dipping: You can serve the spinach and artichoke filling as a dip for fresh vegetables, crackers, tortilla chips, pita chips, or any of your other favorite foods.

-• Change The Cheese: Feel free to experiment with gruyere, gouda or swiss cheese instead of the sharp cheddar cheese.
+• Change The Cheese: Feel free to experiment with gruyere, gouda or Swiss cheese instead of the sharp cheddar cheese.

-How to Make the Spinach and Artichoke Grilled Cheese – a Gourmet Grilled Cheese Sandwich
+How to Make the Spinach and Artichoke Grilled Cheese

 1. Mix together spinach, artichoke hearts, mayonnaise, sour cream, cream cheese, mozzarella cheese, cheddar cheese, parmesan cheese, onion powder, kosher salt, and pepper until well combined.